yegor256/tacit/README.md

 If you want something more custom, like a different theme, feel free to make it on top of Tacit.
 Here are some frameworks built on top of Tacit:

 - [kacit](https://github.com/Kimeiga/kacit) Kacit is the Tacit CSS classless framework but with a yellow accent and Georgia font
+- [Bahunya](https://github.com/kimeiga/bahunya) is a CSS framework with responsive typography, navbar, syntax highlighting, and much more, inspired by Tacit

 ## Usecases of Tacit framework